dominictarr/crypto-bench/results.md

 ## Abstract

-The performance of a cryptography library is not it's most important consideration, but performance is still highly important.
+The performance of a cryptography library is not its most important consideration, but performance is still highly important.
 If performance is too low, it affects the usability, and so less cryptography will be used.
 In this article, I've compared the performance of the sha hashing functions in several javascript crypto libraries.
 These have wildly varying performance,